 This article is a yoga nidra FAQ on setting intentions & sankalpas for making durable positive changes effectively.

 Yoga nidra is rapidly gaining in popularity these days, mostly because it’s so blissfully exhilarating.
 Yoga nidra (pronounced nih-drah) means “yogic sleep” and is an ancient yoga practice with benefits supported by modern-day science.
 It’s a powerful experience of progressively relaxing and restoring physically, energetically, mentally, and emotionally that naturally opens us to accessing our intuition, unconditional joy, and deep restorative peace.
 It’s very refreshing too.
-In fact, one hour of practice is equivalent to one hour of sleep.
+In fact, one hour of practice is equivalent to four hours of sleep.
 See more documented benefits of yoga nidra here.

-The yoga nidra process also makes it completely possible to clear out useless habits and bring about positive and durable changes in your personality by using a sankalpa at the start and the end of the practice.
+The yoga nidra process also makes it completely possible to clear out useless habits and bring about positive and durable changes to your lifestyle and positive personality changes by using a sankalpa at the start and the end of the practice.
 A sankalpa is a special intention, a self-selected resolve that you choose yourself.
 It’s a sacred vow and promise you make in support of your highest truth.
 Sample sankalpas are “I am courageous,” or “I have confidence,” or “My life is worthwhile.”
 It’s a quality that helps you become or do something worthwhile with your life.
 Likewise, it can be a reflection of your True Self such as “I am conduit of love,” or “My true nature is peace.”